 If you suspect you have PTSD, you are struggling with a serious life-altering medical condition.
 As one of Atlanta’s most established personal injury firms, we have access to the best medical providers in the Southeast.

 We can help you get a proper medical diagnosis with treatment while your suit ensues.
 These physicians and medical professionals provide needed care and document serious injuries.
 If there is no settlement, you owe us nothing.

 What Can I Expect to Recover From a PTSD Case?

 As in all personal injury cases, you are eligible for three components:

 A person suffering from PTSD has much anxiety and nervousness.
-His or her loved ones are left coping with a changed person.
+Their loved ones are left coping with a changed person.
 Everyone is frightened and concerned.
 This is not the time to try to solve a personal injury case on your own.
 It’s also not the time to hire an attorney whose expertise is something other than personal injury law.

-Give our firm a call at 404-400-4000.
+Give our firm a call or contact us online to talk to one of our attorneys.
 Every day of the year, 24 hours a day, someone who can help you will answer our phone.
 Your call and consultation with an attorney are free and confidential.